 Fret not if you are looking for an alternative to the Logitech Harmony universal remote, for there are still devices available.
 After a quick explainer, I will be listing a few of these devices.

 What was the Logitech Harmony remote?

-The first Harmony remote control was created by Easy Zapper and began shipping in November 2001.
+Easy Zapper created the first Harmony remote control and began shipping it in November 2001.
 Easy Zapper would later change their name to Intrigue Technologies, which was bought by Logitech for US$29 million in May 2004.
 With the knowledge, finances, and distribution of Logitech, the Harmony remote turned into a worldwide phenomenon.

 Consumers bought Logitech Harmony remotes with the goal of having one remote to rule them all.
-Back in the mid-naughties, it wasn’t uncommon to have a remote for a DVD player, another for a cable box, one to control an amplifier, perhaps another belonging to a console (the original Xbox and the PlayStation 2 could be equipped with a remote), and, of course, one for the television.
+Back in the mid-naughties, it wasn’t uncommon to have a remote for a DVD player, another for a cable box, and one to control an amplifier.
+Add to that any remotes that might be used to control a video game console (the original Xbox and the PlayStation 2 could be equipped with a remote), and, of course, one for the television.

 Bluetooth, Wi-Fi and voice control killed Logitech Harmony

 The question that begs to be asked is, what killed the Logitech Harmony?
 Personally, I think there are two factors: Just about every device in the living room has Wi-Fi or Bluetooth capabilities and integrates with Amazon Alexa or the Google Alexa.
 The second reason is that people generally have fewer media playing devices.